munnycodes/flaskr/flaskr/README.md

 This contains all the test modules that ensure the code works as expected.
 ## 3. venv/
-This contains the virtual environment where Flask and other dependencies are installed. for more information on virtual environments go to: (https://docs.python.org/3/library/venv.html "Creation of virtual environments")
+This contains the virtual environment where Flask and other dependencies are installed.

+For more information on virtual environments go to: (https://docs.python.org/3/library/venv.html "Creation of virtual environments")

 /home/user/Projects/flask-tutorial
 ├── flaskr/
 │   ├── __init__.py